anddam/git_history_visualizer/README.md

 ![](images/commit_file_range.png)

-This is filter on the all the state in the last commit, using
+This is a filter on all the file states in the last commit:

 ```python
 plot_df_state_filter = all_filenames[all_filenames[all_filenames.columns[-1]] != 'N']